TSP (Trisodium Phosphate) In Cereal: Is There Paint Thinner In Your Corn Flakes?

 - Chronic high levels of phosphate intake can result in osteopenia and ultimately osteoporosis.

-- TSP also irritates the stomach and intestinal lining as well as reduces lactic acid in muscles.
+- TSP also irritates the stomach and intestinal lining and reduces lactic acid in muscles.

 I, for one, do not want kidney damage, soft tissue calcification, removal of calcium from my bones (hello osteoporosis?!?!?), or irritated stomach and intestinal lining.